TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 To select an entity property, just click in the row that represents that property in the table.
 The clicked field will be highlighted, indicating that it has focus.
 The highlight indicates that you can change the field by entering text.
 In the screenshot above, the "mangle" property has been selected, and its value has focus, indicating that it is ready to be changed.

 If you are changing a lot of properties, you may wish to navigate quickly through the table.
 You can use the cursor keys to move focus around in the table.
 Alternatively, you can hit #key(Tab) to move field by field.
 If the focus is on a key of some property, hitting tab will move the cursor the value field of that property, and hitting tab again will move it to the key field of the next property, and so on until you reach the end of the table.
-You can also move in the opposite direction by hittin #key(Shift)#key(Tab). #key(Return) moves vertically through the list, meaning that if focus is on a property key and you hit enter, focus will move to the key of the next property in the list.
+You can also move in the opposite direction by hitting #key(Shift)#key(Tab). #key(Return) moves vertically through the list, meaning that if focus is on a property key and you hit enter, focus will move to the key of the next property in the list.
 Use this navigation method to mass rename property keys, for example.

 To change the key or the value of a property, set the focus to the appropriate field in the table.
 If you enter some text now, that text will replace the key of the property.
 An alternative way to change a field is to click on it while its property is already selected.
 This will show an actual text field in which you can enter the text.